\pi^0 \pi^0 Production in Proton-Proton Collisions at Tp=1.4 GeV: Introduction

-Investigations of the two-pion decay of mesons and baryons have been extensively carried out in pion-induced $\pi \rightarrow N$ \cite{PhysRevC.69.045202} and photon-induced $\gamma \rightarrow N$ \cite{Thoma:2007bm} reactions.
-Double pion production in nucleon-nucleon ($NN$) collisions is of particular interest in view of studying the simultaneous excitation of the two baryons and their subsequent decays.
-Here, the simplest case is considered: the excitation of the two nucleons into the $\Delta$(1232) resonance.\\ Several theoretical models for double pion production have been suggested in the energy range from the production threshold up to several GeV \cite{Tejedor1994667,Oset1985584}.
-A full reaction model describing the double pion production in $NN$ collisions has been developed by Alvarez-Ruso \cite{AlvarezRuso1998519}.
-More advanced calculations by Cao, Zou and Xu that include relativistic corrections based on the calculations of Ref. \cite{AlvarezRuso1998519} have been recently published \cite{PhysRevC.81.065201}.
-These models include and study both the resonant and the non-resonant terms of $\pi\pi$-production.
-The models predict that at energies near threshold the $\pi\pi$ production is dominated by the excitation of one of the nucleons into the Roper resonance $N _{11}$ via $\sigma$-exchange, followed by its s-wave decay $N \rightarrow \pi$)$^{\text{s-wave}}_{I=0}$ (where $I$ indicates the isospin of the $\pi\pi$ system).
-As the beam energy increases, the p-wave decay $N \rightarrow \rightarrow$N($\pi S ^{*}$(1440) (via $\sigma$-exchange) at energies close to threshold \cite{PhysRevLett.88.192301,PhysRevLett.102.052301}, and the excitation of the $\Delta\Delta$ system (via ($\pi$-$\rho$)-exchange) at energies $T_{p} _{p} >$1.3 GeV).
-Only the total cross sections are provided at $T_{p}$=1.36 GeV \cite{Koch2004} and $T_{p}$=1.48 GeV \cite{PhysRev.138.B670}.\\ Here, we report on the total as well as differential cross section measurements of the $pp pp ^{0} ^{0}$ reaction at $T E-E$ technique.
-A three-layered thin hodoscope provides fast charged particle discrimination.
-The forward detector can provide a tag on meson production via the missing mass of the reconstructed recoil particles.
-The trigger for the present experiment demanded at least one charged particle candidate to reach the first layer of the forward range hodoscope.
-For more details about the WASA-at-COSY facility see Ref. \cite{WASApro2004}.
+Several theoretical models for double pion production have been suggested in the energy range from the production threshold up to several GeV \cite{Tejedor1994667,Oset1985584}.
+A full reaction model describing the double pion production in $NN$ collisions has been developed recently by Alvarez-Ruso {\bf et al.(Valencia model)} \cite{AlvarezRuso1998519}.
+More {\bf recent} calculations by Cao, Zou and Xu include relativistic corrections {\bf not taken into account by the Valencia model, however, neglect interference between different reaction amplitudes} \cite{PhysRevC.81.065201}.
+These models include both resonant and non-resonant terms of $\pi\pi$-production {\bf and} predict {\bf the two-pion production process to be dominated by resonance excitation: At energies near threshold it is dominated by the excitation of one of the nucleons into the Roper resonance $N _{11}$ via $\sigma$-exchange, followed by its s-wave decay $N \rightarrow \pi$)$^{\text{s-wave}}_{I=0}$ (where $I$ indicates the isospin of the $\pi\pi$ system).
+As the beam energy increases (i.e. $T_{p} ^{*} \Delta$(1232)$\pi \pi$) gives an increasingly growing contribution to the cross section.
+At higher energies ($T_{p} ^{*}$(1440) at energies close to threshold \cite{PhysRevLett.88.192301,PhysRevLett.102.052301}, and the excitation of the $\Delta\Delta$ system at energies $T_{p}>$ 1.1 GeV \cite{Skorodko2011115}. {\bf In fact, the $pp pp ^{0} ^{0}$ reaction, which due to its isospin situation is the most suited reaction for studying these two resonance excitations \cite{Skorodko200930}, exhibits a distinctive dip in the slope of the total cross section separating the regions of dominance for Roper and $\Delta\Delta$ processes.}